adavarski/homelab-gitlab-ansible/README-gitlab-runner-NOTES.md

+# Gitlab-Runners Notes & CI/CD Examples:

-## Gitlab-Runners Notes/Examples:
+## Executor examples

-We can have for example 3(n) shared gitlab-runners: with docker, linux, k8s tags
+We can have for example (n) shared gitlab-runners: with docker, linux, k8s tags

 ```
 --executor = "shell" --> --tag-list linux